kazuyafaizad/my-astro-site/src/pages/posts/deploy.md

 1. In the target project (\<YOUR USERNAME\>.github.io) repo, create `gh-pages` branch then go to Settings > Pages and set to `gh-pages` branch for GitHub Pages and set directory to `/` (root).
 2. Set the correct config `site` in `astro.config.mjs`.
 3. Create the file `.github/workflows/main.yml` and add in the yaml below.
 Make sure to edit in your own details.
 4. In GitHub go to Settings > Developer settings > Personal Access tokens.
-Generate a new token with repo permissions.
+Generate a new token with repo and workflow permissions.
 5. In the astro project repo (not \<YOUR USERNAME\>.github.io) go to Settings > Secrets and add your new personal access token with the name `API_TOKEN_GITHUB`.
 6. When you push changes to the astro project repo CI will deploy them to \<YOUR USERNAME\>.github.io for you.